 E. Timely Maintenance.
 Credit Union IT personnel will ensure that contracts with maintenance providers include provisions to obtain support or spare parts for failing systems or system components within

 SYSTEM ACQUISITION.
 Automated systems acquisitions involve the coordinated purchases of hardware and software.
-Research, evaluation, and selection of new hardware and/or software must include the overall evaluation of the products, as well as existing Credit Union resources to avoid excessive costs, incompatibility, servicing complications, purchasing obsolescence or lack of functionality.
+Research, evaluation, and selection of new hardware and/or software must include the overall evaluation of the products, as well as existing Credit Union resources, to avoid excessive costs, incompatibility, servicing complications, purchasing obsolescence, or lack of functionality.

 The following criteria will be utilized when evaluating new computer hardware and/or software: